DataDog/documentation/content/en/logs/archives/_index.md

 {{% tab "Google Cloud Storage" %}}

 Set up the [GCP integration][1] for the project that holds your GCS storage bucket, if you haven’t already.
-This involves [creating a GCS service account that Datadog can use][2] to integrate with.
+This involves [creating a GCP service account that Datadog can use][2] to integrate with.

 [1]: https://app.datadoghq.com/account/settings#integrations/google-cloud-platform
 [2]: /integrations/google_cloud_platform/?tab=datadogussite#setup
 {{% /tab %}}
 {{< /tabs >}}

 ### Create a storage bucket